LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 dereference to an `&mut [u8]`; this allows `Vec<u8>` to be used interchangeably with fixed-size buffers such as `[u8; 4096]` and even mutable references to byte slices (`&'a mut [u8]`), the last of which introduces a lifetime to the `ReadFuture<B>` type.
-Doing this allows buffers passed in to have a lifetime - if necessary - *or* be `'static`, and in either case the buffer is returned as part of the future's result value: when a read is complete, you get ownership of your buffer back, whether it was borrowed in the first place or temporarily owned by the future.
+Doing this allows buffers passed in to have a lifetime if necessary, thus giving the future a non-`'static` lifetime, *or* be `'static`, in which case the future will also be `'static`.
+In either case the buffer is returned as part of the future's result value: when a read is complete, you get ownership of your buffer back, whether it was borrowed in the first place or temporarily owned by the future.

 ### A small but significant piece of inaccurate documentation